eduardoGONUBI/g10-TeamUP/README.md

    docker compose exec rating-app           php artisan migrate --seed docker compose exec achievements-app     php artisan migrate --seed
    ```
+⚠️ **Chat note:** The chat feature does **not** work with seeded activities.
+You must create a new activity through the app to test the chat functionality.
 ---
 ## 🌐 Web Frontend